Senjai/multitenancy/README.md

 Also, to migrate the applications test database, you need the fake_braintree_redirect gem which isn't resolved as a dependency because it isn't in the gemspec.
 You have to add this manually in your applications gemfile under the test environment

 ***

+## Page 161

+The credit card number you say to use is actually invalid, you need one more 1 :P

+***